top of page

 Is the Bengal hypoallergenic?

-How are Bengals with young kids?
+How are our Bengals with young kids?

 Do they get along with other animals?